netbiis-company/dotnet-helper/CONTRIBUTING.md

-﻿# Contributing to ocura/dotnet-helper
+﻿# Contributing to Netbiis - Interep Report v3

-♥ [ocura/dotnet-helper](/) and want to get involved?
+♥ [Netbiis](/) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution